pupilfirst/pupilfirst/docs/users/exporting_data.md

 ### User Standings

-This sheet contains the user standings of the selected students in the export.
-Each row represents a user standing of a student, It contains the User ID, Email Address, Name, Standing Name, Reason, Created At, Created by, Archived At, and Archived by columns.
-The user standings of a student are ordered by the created date in descending order.
+This sheet contains the log entries related to student standings.
+Each row represents an entry to the log, and contains the student's user ID, their email address, name, standing (at the time the log entry was made), the log entry itself, creation timestamp and identity of archiver and timestamp (if an entry has been archived).
+These entries are grouped by student and ordered by the date of the log entry.

 ## How to use exports